KaiChuuu/Unix-Ls/README.md

 Recreation of the UNIX ls command.

 Some features were ommited because they were not required in the assignment.
+Some designs were also altered to meet assignment requirements.

 * Ordering of output might be different, but results and formatting are exactly same
 * Does not include total